deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17883/index.md

 ![](charts/charts_15_0.png)

-> 🔼 The chart visualizes the performance of LiMAC's action type prediction model by showing the counts of correctly and incorrectly predicted action types across different categories.
+> 🔼 The chart visualizes the performance of LiMAC's action type prediction model on the AndroidControl dataset, showing the counts of correct and incorrect predictions for each action type.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Confusion matrix for action type selection for LiMAC in AndroidControl.